zawthu120980/mirror247/README.md

 - Mirror/Leech/Watch/Clone/Count/Del by reply
 - YT-DLP quality buttons
 - Search for torrents with Torrent Search API or with variable plugins using qBittorrent search engine
-- Docker image support for `linux/amd64, linux/arm64, linux/arm/v7, linux/arm/v6` (**Note**: Use `anasty17/mltb-oracle:latest` for oracle or if u faced problem with arm64 docker run)
 - Update bot at startup and with restart command using `UPSTREAM_REPO`
 - Qbittorrent seed until reaching specific ratio or time
 - Rss feed and filter.
 Based on this repository [rss-chan](https://github.com/hyPnOtICDo0g/rss-chan)
 - Save leech settings including thumbnails in database
-- Mirror/Leech multi links/torrent-files with one command. **Note**: This feature will not work for clone, count, tg-files or watch commands
+- Mirror/Leech/Clone multi links/files with one command
+- Extenstion Filter for uploading files
 - Many bugs have been fixed

 ## From Other Repositories
 - Mirror direct download links, Torrent, and Telegram files to Google Drive
-- Mirror Mega.nz links to Google Drive (If you have non-premium Mega account, it will limit download to 5GB per 6 hours)
+- Mirror Mega.nz links to Google Drive
 - Copy files from someone's Drive to your Drive (Using Autorclone)
 - Download/Upload progress, Speeds and ETAs
 - Mirror all yt-dlp supported links